Cattle sales yet to gain momentum

 Government data shows 1.29 crore sacrificial animals are available this year, an increase of 4,44,034 from last year, with an excess of 22.8 lakh cattle compared to the demand.

-Sentu Bepary, a cattle trader from Meherpur, said, "We seven cattle traders brought 37 bulls to the Kamalapur cattle market four days ago, but have only sold one so far due to the low presence of customers."
+Sentu Bepary, a cattle trader from Meherpur, said, "Seven of us cattle traders brought 37 bulls to the Kamalapur cattle market four days ago, but have only sold one so far due to the low presence of customers."

 Mannan Bepary, who brought 12 bulls from Sirajganj to Kamalapur, disagreed with the government statistics.
 "In our area, many cattle farmers did not raise bulls this year due to the high price of cattle feed and last year's losses," he said.

-He noted that the number of bulls at the Kamalapur market is 30 percent less compared to last year.
+He noted that the number of bulls at the Kamalapur market is 30 percent less compared to last year's.

 Ismail Hossain, another trader, blamed the high prices of cattle this year on the expensive cattle feed.
 Others echoed him.